MEMORANDUM DECISION AND ORDER

 1. Unpaid Wages And Overtime

-At trial, Plaintiff presented evidence that established, to the court's satisfaction, the following facts: that Plaintiff was employed from June 2000 until May 2002 and that he regularly worked six days a week, five doing stone masonry work and one performing lawn services; that the only exceptions to this were a few unpaid holidays, one sick day, approximately ten days cancelled due to weather, and the entire period between December 2000 and March 2001, during which time the plaintiff was laid off; that the Plaintiff's workdays as a stone mason were 8.5 hours long, including a half-hour lunch break, and that his days performing lawn services were ten hours long.
+At trial, Plaintiff presented evidence that established, to the court’s satisfaction, the following facts: that Plaintiff was employed from June 2000 until May 2002 and that he regularly worked six days a week, five doing stone masonry work and one performing lawn services; that the only exceptions to this were a few unpaid holidays, one sick day, approximately ten days cancelled due to weather, and the entire period between Decembеr 2000 and March 2001, during which time the plaintiff was laid off; that the Plaintiffs workdays as a stone mason were 8.5 hours long, including a half-hour lunch break, and that his days performing lawn services were ten hours long.

 In addition, the evidence established that the Plaintiff was typically paid some of his wages by check and the rest, including all wages for two months work in the spring, by cash.
 Moreover, it is clear that Plaintiff was never paid time-and-half for overtime hours during those weeks in which he worked more than 40 total hours, or for the time Plaintiff was required to spend picking up his wages.
 In addition, Plaintiff was not paid some of the wages owed to him for work performed during his last two weeks as the Defendant’s employee.

-With respect to the Plaintiff's hourly wage, the court finds that he was initially paid $8 per hour, and that he received a raise to $9 per hour during the week ending July 2, 2000 and a raise to $10 per hour during the week ending October 1, 2000.
+With respect to the Plaintiffs hourly wage, the court finds that he was initially paid $8 per hour, and that he received a raise to $9 per hour during the week ending July 2, 2000 and a raise to $10 per hour during the week ending October 1, 2000.
 Notably, the evidence indicates that, throughout his employment, Plaintiff was paid $8 per hour by check, and the additional $1 or $2, depending on his wage at the time, in cash.

 2. Liquidated Damages

-An employer who violates FLSA's minimum wage and overtime requirements is liable for any unpaid minimum wages or overtime compensation "and an additional equal amount as liquidated damages."
+An employer who violates FLSA’s minimum wage and overtime requirements is liable for any unpaid minimum wages or overtime compensation “and an additional equal amount as liquidated damages.”
 29 U.S.C. § 216(b).
-"Liquidated damages" in this context "is something of a misnomer," since "it is not a sum certain, determined in advance as a means of liquidating damages that may be incurred in the future," but rather "an award of special or exemplary damages added to the normal damages."
-Brock v.
-Superior Care, Inc., 840 F.2d 1054, 1063 n.
-3 (2d Cir.1988).
-See Reich v.
-Southern New England Telecomms.
-Corp., 121 F.3d 58, 71 (2d Cir.1997) ("Liquidated damages under the FLSA are considered compensatory rather than punitive in nature.").
+“Liquidated damages” in this context “is something of a misnomer,” since “it is not a sum certain, determined in advance as a means of liquidаting damages that may be incurred in the future,” but rather “an award of special or exemplary damages added to the normal damages.”

 3. Reimbursement For Uniform Cleaning

-Plaintiff argues that he is entitled to reimbursement for the costs of cleaning his uniform, as required by the Labor Law.
-See 12 N.Y.C.R.R. § 138-2.1 et. seq.
-But the section cited by Plaintiff applies to employers in the "hotel industry."
+12 N.Y.C.R.R. § 138-2.1 et. seq.
+But the section cited by Plaintiff applies to employers in the “hotel industry.”
 12 NYCRR § 138-1.1.
-One could not reasonably argue that Defendant's company is part of the hotel industry and Plaintiff has not cited (nor has the court found) any authority indicating that the provisions cited by Plaintiff apply to an employer in *369 Defendant's line of business.[2]
-Accordingly, Plaintiff is not entitled to any damages for reimbursement of uniform cleaning expenses in this case.
+One could not reasonably argue that Defendant’s company is part of the hotel industry and Plaintiff has not cited (nor has the court found) any authority indicating that the provisions cited by Plaintiff apply to аn employer in

 4. Summary of Total Damages